AlienKevin/wordshk-tools/README.md

 ## Source

-The full up-to-date CSV database of words.hk dictionary can be downloaded from this url: https://words.hk/static/all.csv.gz
+The full up-to-date CSV database of words.hk dictionary can be downloaded from words.hk.
+You can request access to the CSV using this link: https://words.hk/faiman/request_data/

 ## License
 MIT